gargoyle/blog/content/post/pi-server-setup.md

 ogImageUrl: "https://files.paulcourt.co.uk/images/common/pi-logo.svg"
 ogSummary: "The steps I take to get a Raspberry Pi server up and running out of the box (Or from a new blank SD card, etc)."

-tags: "quick, raspberry pi, raspbian"
+tags:
+    - Quick
+    - RaspberryPi
+    - Raspbian

 draft: false